Skip to main content

 Education

-Our Fellowship Program provides rigorous training in clinical pulmonary and critical care medicine, and cutting-edge basic lung biology and translational/clinical investigation.
+Our fellowship program provides rigorous training in clinical pulmonary and critical care medicine and in cutting-edge basic lung biology and translational/clinical investigation.
 The program is fully accredited by the Accreditation Council on Graduate Medical Education (ACGME).
 The accredited program is three years in length; extended training beyond this term is available for those seeking academic careers focused on research.

-The educational curriculum also includes a robust didactic curriculum.
-A sample of our conferences includes pulmonary and MICU morning report, faculty-led core conference, journal club, M&M, grand rounds, ICU quality outcomes, research conference, and subspecialty specific conferences such as ECMO and interstitial lung disease conferences.
-The fellows have protected time to attend and present at our clinical and research conferences throughout the three years.
+The program also includes a robust didactic curriculum.
+Our conferences include pulmonary and MICU morning reports, journal clubs, M&M, grand rounds, ICU quality outcomes, research conferences, and subspecialty specific conferences such as for ECMO and interstitial lung disease.
+We have a robust faculty-led Academic Half Day once monthly for which all fellows are relieved from clinical service to attend.
+These sessions are interactive and cover various core topics within the specialty.
+Fellows have protected time to attend and present at our clinical and research conferences throughout the three years.

-In an effort to broaden the educational experience of our fellows, we also offer clinical scholar programs in bioethics, global health, health equity and advocacy, and medical education.
+To broaden the educational experience of our fellows, we also offer clinical scholar programs in bioethics, global health, health equity and advocacy, and medical education.
 Additional information is available here.
 We support fellows who wish to pursue advanced degrees including a Master of Science in Clinical Investigation, a Master of Science in Health Services and Outcomes Research, and a Master of Science in Health and Biomedical Informatics.
-Finally, we off structured training in quality improvement through the Academy for Quality and Safety Improvement.
+Finally, we offer structured training in quality improvement through the Academy for Quality and Safety Improvement.

 Clinical Experience

-Approximately 75 percent of clinical training takes place at the Feinberg-affiliated Northwestern Memorial Hospital, 20 to 25 percent takes place at the Jesse Brown VA Medical Center, and up to five percent occurs at the Shirley Ryan AbilityLab.
+Approximately 75 percent of clinical training takes place at the Feinberg-affiliated Northwestern Memorial Hospital, 20-25 percent takes place at the Jesse Brown VA Medical Center, and up to five percent occurs at the Shirley Ryan AbilityLab.
 The demographics of the patient populations at the three institutions differ, as do their prevalent clinical problems, providing for a rich and varied training experience.

 Fellows spend time on a wide variety of clinical rotations.
 An example of the clinical rotations by year is available here.